FTP Client Error messages

 Command <command>needs more arguments.

 Command line error.
-The command you entered requires one or more arguments.
+As the message indicates, the command you entered requires one or more arguments.
 Type help <command> at the FTP command line for a quick summary of the syntax for the command or consult the online help.

 File already exists.